-How to keep meetings short: 5 tricks
+How to keep meetings short: 5 insightful tricks to try

 In the never ending pile of meeting tips, here are 5 five more: